 This multi-agency group is co-ordinated by the Virtual School to review plans for those Looked After Children at risk of poor school attendance.

-The main purpose of the ETE Specialist Scrutiny Panel is to:
+The main purpose of the NEET Specialist Scrutiny Panel is to:

-- consider the educational and learning needs of individual care leavers who are currently not in education, training or employment
+- consider the educational and learning needs of individual post-16 young people who are currently NEET

-- support social care workers by recommending suitable educational provision and funding.
+- support social care workers by recommending suitable educational provision and signposting to funding options

 Projects and Out of School Learning and Activities